 Cracked black pepper, to taste

-3 cups of organic great northern or navy beans (3 cans if you're not using homemade--make sure to drain & rinse)
+3 cups of organic great northern or navy beans (learn how to cook dried beans)

 1/2 cup of organic sweet corn

 Dice the onion, carrot and celery.
 Place a teaspoon of olive oil in a large pot set to medium.
 When the pan is warm, add the onion and sauté for five minutes.
 Stir and add the celery and carrot.
 Cook for another 5-10 minutes, or until the vegetables soften.
 Pour in the chicken stock (increase the amount if you like more broth), add the spices, beans, chicken and corn.
 Bring to a gentle boil then simmer for 10-15 minutes, or longer if you want to flavor to concentrate.

 When finished, ladle a large serving into a bowl, top with shredded cheese, diced green onion and a cornbread muffin.

 This is a quick recipe for when you're craving soup, but don't have hours to let it cook.
 However, if you do have the extra time...I would recommend making the stock from scratch with whole bone-in chicken legs.
 This makes the soup much more flavorful and rich.
 But, if you don't have time, I totally understand.
 I've eaten this particular soup with store-bought ingredients more often than homemade and it's still stellar!

 Also, go crazy with the spices.
 I know I use more than what's called for in the recipe, but that's just me.
 I always add extra seasoning in everything I make.
 Plus, I enjoy white bean soups/chilis pretty salty, so there's that, too.
 For everyone else...simply taste then adjust the spices to your liking!